Report on Fokus: Sisters in African Cinema – Afrika Film Festival Cologne 2016 by Beti Ellerson

 Françoise Ellong (from French): In fact, I find social media incredible.
 Even before the completion of W.A.K.A.
 I already had an enthusiastic public.
 I did my studies in communication and the role of media was an integral part of it…A lot of people do not know how to use social media.
 I studied it and particularly Facebook, in terms of how and when to post information in order to reach the maximum viewers.
 Also the specificities of the “Like” function….
 When I began conceptualising the film project I talked about everything, my online community had the impression of accompanying me in making the film…I used crowdfunding to assist in funding the film….
 I observed that there were those whom I did not know who were more actively involved then those who I knew….
 Hence, I use social media as a professional tool, beyond the personal updates of the everyday.
 Social media has an extraordinary influence, which means that I no longer have to fight to disseminate information, as I have an active public who follows me….
 The print media continues to have a role, but with young people it is social media that is most influential.

 Leyla Bouzid (from French): My father is an important filmmaker in Tunisia and when I decided to go into cinema it was difficult to formulate my own identity in relationship to him, which is one of the main reasons, if not the reason that I left Tunisia to study cinema in France; in order to find my own way of working.
-I really took a distance from him, while at the same time we are close and continue work together.
+I really took a distance from him, while at the same time we are close and continue working together.
 For my filmmaking it was absolutely necessary to take this distance.
 He is an important African filmmaker who began in the 1980s, very militant, who struggled a great deal.
 He has a very strong personality.
 And it is impossible to make a film while in dialogue with him.
 In fact it is difficult to make a film while in dialogue with another filmmaker.
 There are many greats among African male filmmakers and perhaps what is pertinent within this focus as “sisters”, is the search for our own emotions, our own sensibility, which does not mean that there is a specific female sensibility, but to have a sincerity in the manner in which we tell our stories, even regarding men, to get out of this paternal African cinema.
 Because there are these fathers in African cinema, I think, beyond my personal family.
 So I left and made a lot of shorts.
 And in these shorts I found my own path and I think that the journey of a filmmaker is to find one’s own way and one’s manner to say and tell them.
 I made the feature film far away from Tunisia which allowed me to have a distance…my father was prohibited from being on the set, except in a cameo appearance.
-And there are those in Tunisia who said, but I saw him in your film and I responded, but yes, I put him there, and when I was a little girl, I also appeared in his films…At the premier at Carthage he was able to discover the film and he was very happy.
+And there are those in Tunisia who said, "but I saw him in your film" and I responded, "but yes, I put him there, and when I was a little girl, I also appeared in his films"…At the premier at Carthage he was able to discover the film and he was very happy.
 He stated that he was the grandfather of the film…it does not have to look like him, he did not conceive it.
 I think it is something anyone could experience.
 It could have been with any other filmmaker; it was above all to free oneself from a powerful influence that can obscure what one really wants to say.
 It was a more active and complex process yet a simple one.
 Initially taking a distance in my film studies.
 Of course in some festivals I am the daughter of…, but then others where he is not known, with this feature film, which is very different than his, I was able to find my own place.

 Beti Ellerson (in English): In my project Sisters of the Screen I tried to show the multifarious aspect of African women in cinema, as filmmaker, actor, producer, organiser, critic.
 Judy, you also wear multiple hats, you are a filmmaker and also founder of DocuBox, talk about these multiple roles.

 Judy Kibinge (in English): When you look at filmmaking from the outside and you say “I’m going to be a filmmaker”, you imagine being in the director’s chair, being consumed in this wonderful project.
 And a full-house audience when you’re finished.
 And bits of it are like that.
 But the reality of filmmaking, I think anywhere, not only on the continent, is that it’s hard.
 No sooner have you finished one film, you are worrying about distributing it.
-Because we have not cracked the whole issue of distribution, so you end up taking that film a little further than you would, in different market.
+Because we have not cracked the whole issue of distribution, so you end up taking that film a little further than you would, in different a market.
 And at the end of the day your landlord is calling you and he is wondering where his rent is, and you are wondering where his rent is, because you do not have it at that point.
 And then you grow up really quickly and begin to wear these different hats.
 For me who came from a very successful first career in advertising, as a creative director, for a big firm, who did a lot of brand advertising for brands like Coca-Cola for the continent.
 It was really being thrown into some very cold water after the euphoria of leaving and being my own person and not having a boss to tell me “do another campaign” and then the landlord became my boss.
 Yes you have these love projects that you want to create, but you quickly realise that you find that you need to take on corporate documentary work, and you need to take on commercial work, and you need to do all these different things, because especially we come from a region that does not have cultural support just to keep going.
 But I think as beautiful things begin to happen, you realise that this should actually not be a burden because as humans, change is growth, and of course every film is different.
 And every film is an enormous new learning experience.
 But sometimes to be put in the corner and forced to extend yourself, helps you grow as a person.
 So there are these hats that you wear to take on other work that you would not have expected to have done as a filmmaker or film director.
 And for myself part of the journey, was getting 10 years into filmmaking and feeling so exhausted by the fact that support was so difficult to come by and also growing so tired of blaming other people: oh the government should do this, oh somebody should come and save us, and at some point you realise that that somebody is you.
 Why not you?
 Why someone else?
 With creating DocuBox, which is actually the only East African documentary film funder.
 And actually to be honest I have not come across an organisation like it on the continent, but I do not want to claim to be the only one.
 You begin to understand fundraising and also managing other people’s projects.
 We have about 12 films in production now.
 And then it extended to screenings every month, and then now it extended to a film hub that we’re opening up, because I think that building a sense of community is important.
 And then that extends to learning how to be a more efficient fundraiser.
 And then that extends to figuring out how to work with universities and campuses.
 And with all that stretching I think that the unfortunate thing with me is that the last two or three years, my filmmaking which I love, has had to take a backseat.
 But this is also creation, creating a new space, this is also enabling many, many other creative wonderful film projects to be born, even if you, yourself are not the author.
 You do play a role in that creation.

 Beti Ellerson (from French) Monique you have now close to 30 years experience in African cinema having attended you first FESPACO in 1987, and you were an original "sisters of the screen" in my project which began nearly 20 years.
 Discussed your evolution, changes in African cinema in the context of your experiences as a woman.